dev-workshops/one-day-android/01-day-one-morning.md

 > Instructor Note: Show where each of the files can be found in the Android project that will be used during the workshop.

 #### Other words to know:
+There are lots of Java parts that are used to make up an android app.
+To name a few:
 - Activity
 - Intent
 - Fragment, Service, BroadcastReceiver, ContentProvider, etc...

+But for now, don't worry about too many of the details.
+Mainly, try to remember:
 - ACTIVITY == SCREEN
 - INTENT == MESSAGE